Aura Identity Theft Protection Review

 We provide more details later in our guide to Aura’s pricing packages, but a few quick notes here right off the bat.

-With Aura’s device digital protection, you can protect up to 10 devices per user.
+And again, it’s about value, not price.
+Aura lets you protect up to 10 devices per user.
 That means if you’re on the Couple plan, you and your partner share a 20-device limit.
 If you’re on the Family plan, the number of devices you can protect depends on the number of registered users, not counting children.
 For example, 30 devices if there are three members, 40 devices for four members, and so on.
+We lead a pretty sophisticated digital existence, but even we can’t imagine needing more protection than that.

 Aura: Purchasing and Setup